 CALL: 855.987.4275 or 619.887.4275

-Don’t worry, white sharks heal up quickly, but there are more stories every year at Guadalupe and Martin is the keeper of Guadalupe’s shark secrets, and he’s always more than willing to share them with you over a cup of coffee in the morning at Guadalupe Island.
+He’ll tell you all about how white sharks heal up quickly and other interesting facts about his underwater friends.
+Martin is the keeper of Guadalupe’s shark secrets.
+He is always more than willing to share them with you over a morning cup of coffee at Guadalupe Island.

-Martin has also been on the front lines for shark conservation working with the Guadalupe Photo ID Project, now in it’s fourteenth year, having identified over 150 unique animals at this site.
+Martin has also been on the front lines for shark conservation working with the Guadalupe Photo ID Project, now over 2 decades old.
+He has helped to identify over 300 unique sharks at this site.
 Martin has collaborated with the main shark research team at the island (CICIMAR) and has appeared in numerous shark conservation film and television productions over the years.

 We’re pretty friendly around here, after all we get to play with sharks for a living, join us!

 Meet Cindy Michaels, also referred to as Ocean, our Director of Communications.

 Cindy is somewhat of an international rock star, as she gained worldwide attention for leaving her news directing and anchoring role, while on the air, citing poor ethical and work conditions.

 Millions supported her as she stood up for what she believed in, and we do as well!
 Her goal was to find a company she could trust; one that is honest, stands by its people and cares about the well-being of the oceans and their inhabitants.
 We are happy to say that Cindy found Shark Diver to be that company.